Medicine prescriptions and their renewal

 Prescription renewal principles

 If an FSHS doctor has prescribed you a medicine intended for long-term or repeated use, you can, in certain cases, request renewal of the prescription without contacting your doctor directly.
 However, information about the use of the medicine, such as any adverse effects, your symptoms, measurement results related to the follow-up of the use of the medicine (e.g. blood pressure or PEF measurements) and your other medications must be provided before the renewal request can be granted.
 Therefore, an FSHS nurse may contact you and ask for this information when you request a renewal through the My Kanta service of Kela.
-The FSHS receives this personal information primarily via a secure communication in the Self service or, in exceptional circumstances, by phone.
-Email is not secure enough to permit personal health information to be sent/received by this means.

 If you need more of the medicine(s), request a renewal of the prescription(s) well before you run out.
 The My Kanta service of Kela will store the renewal request for a week, during which time FSHS professionals will decide whether the prescription can be renewed based on the information given.
 If a prescription cannot be renewed without direct contact with a doctor, you must make sure you have enough time to arrange the necessary direct contact with a doctor before you run out of your medicine.
 If you know that your medication will continue and that you will have to request a renewal, make a note in your calendar to request a renewal a couple of weeks before you will run out of your medicine.